 RUC2011 of lower layer super output areas (LSOAs) is built up from the OA level classification, with assignment to urban or rural classification made by reference to the category to which the majority of their constituent OAs is assigned.

-The 2011 Rural Urban Classification data for Leicester, Leicestershire and Rutland is summarised in the following interactive dashboard:
+The 2011 Rural Urban Classification data for Leicester, Leicestershire and Rutland is summarised in an interactive dashboard, available at the link below.

 The 2011 Urban Rural Classification was released by the Office for National Statistics in October 2013.
 The data updates the classification produced for the 2001 Census.